ShawnHymel/ei-workshop-image-data-augmentation/README.md

 ![Set features for images](https://raw.githubusercontent.com/ShawnHymel/ei-workshop-image-data-augmentation/master/Images/screen-13.png)

 You should be automatically taken to the *Generate features* page.
-Click the **Generate features* button and wait while the images are converted to grayscale and resized to 28x28.
+Click the **Generate features** button and wait while the images are converted to grayscale and resized to 28x28.

 ![Set features for images](https://raw.githubusercontent.com/ShawnHymel/ei-workshop-image-data-augmentation/master/Images/screen-14.png)

 Navigate to *NN Classifier*.
 Change the *Number of training cycles* to **100**.
 Click **Start training**.
 Wait a few minutes while training completes.
-Take a look at the output confusion matrix: how well did this new model compare versus the old model (even though the layers should be the exact same)?
+Take a look at the output confusion matrix: how well did this new model perform versus the old model (even though the layers should be the exact same)?

 ![View training results](https://raw.githubusercontent.com/ShawnHymel/ei-workshop-image-data-augmentation/master/Images/screen-14.png)

 Go to *Model testing* and click **Classify all**.
 How well does the model perform on the test set?
-If better, why do you think it performed better?
+Why do you think it performed better or worse than the original model?

+Feel free to generate saliency maps and class activation maps using an image from this new test set.
+How is the new model making decisions, and how does that differ from the way the old model made decisions?

 ## License

+This README document is licensed under [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).

+---

 Unless otherwise noted, all code in this repository is licensed as follows: